NotBrianZach/bzaBook2AQuiz/README.md

 ## User Input (default options):
 - c="continue" to next pageChunk,
-- j="jump" to input pageNumber,
+- jump="jump" to input pageNumber,
 - EX="EXit" exit program, saving logs
 ##### ASK user for input
-- r="repeat" ask user for input, then append to prompt and query gpt,
+- r="repeat" ask user for input, append to prompt and query gpt,
 - RE="REstart" restart conversation w/only initial prompt and save to logs
 - REDT="REstart DesTructive" hard restart conversation w/only initial prompt
-##### EVENT LOOP TOGGLES
+##### SUBLOOP COMMANDS
 - quiz= run quiz loop once
-- toggleQuiz= quiz loop (step 1.a. in Event Loop, prior to User Input, after summaries):
+- toggleQuiz= toggles quiz loop, print status:
 ##### PRINT TOGGLES: print to console, and enable/disable printing in event loop
 - h or help = show options
-- chunk="summary of page chunk" print gpt summary of the last chunk of pages
+- pChunk="summary of page chunk" print gpt summary of the last chunk of pages
-- roll="rolling summary" print gpt summary of everything up to this point (short term memory)
+- pRoll="rolling summary" print gpt summary of everything up to this point (short term memory)
 - narrate= rewrite all output in the voice of a character
 - voiceOut= TODO "Voice output" use ?[TTS](https://github.com/coqui-ai/TTS)? to generate voice to narrate gpt response & queries to user
 - voiceIn= TODO "voice input"  use ?talon? to allow voice input